tari-labs/tari-university/merged-mining/merged-mining-scene/MergedMiningPaper-01.md

   - 51% attacks are real and relevant today.
 Bitcoin Gold (rank #28 @ 2018/05/29) and Verge (rank #33 @ 2018/05/29) suffered recent attacks with double spend transactions following. ([11], [12])
   - In a conservative analysis, successful attacks on POW cryptocurrencies are more likely when dishonest entities control more than 25% of the total mining power.
 [24]
   - Tari tokens are envisaged to be merged mined with Monero [13], as such the Monero block chain security is important to the Tari block chain.
-  - Monero recently (2018-04-06) introduced a hard fork with upgraded POW algorithm CryptoNight v7 at block height 1546000 to maintain their Application Specific Integrated Circuit (ASIC) resistance and hence guard aginst 51% attacks.
+  - Monero recently (2018-04-06) introduced a hard fork with upgraded POW algorithm CryptoNight v7 at block height 1546000 to maintain their Application Specific Integrated Circuit (ASIC) resistance and hence guard against 51% attacks.
 The Monero team proposes changes to their POW every scheduled fork (i.e. every 6 months) going forward. ([14], [15])
-  - An interesting queston arises what needs to happen to the Tari block chain if the Monero block chain is hard forked.
-Since the CryptoNight v7 hard fork the network hash rate for Monero hovers around ~500 MH/s, whereas in the two months immediatly prior it was ~1,000 MH/s [20].
+  - An interesting question arises what needs to happen to the Tari block chain if the Monero block chain is hard forked.
+Since the CryptoNight v7 hard fork the network hash rate for Monero hovers around ~500 MH/s, whereas in the two months immediately prior it was ~1,000 MH/s [20].
 Thus 50% of the hash power can be ascribed to ASICS and botnet miners.
   - ![MoneroHashRate](./MoneroHashRate.png)
-  - Nicehash statistics for CryptoNight v7 [21] shows a lag of 2 days for ~ 100,600 miners to get up to speed with providing the new hashing power after the Monero hard fork.
+  - NiceHash statistics for CryptoNight v7 [21] shows a lag of 2 days for ~ 100,600 miners to get up to speed with providing the new hashing power after the Monero hard fork.
   - ![CryptoNight-v7](./CryptoNight-v7.png)
   - The Tari block chain will have to fork together with or just after a scheduled Monero fork.
 The Tari block chain will be vulnerable to ASIC miners until it has been forked.